JamesAnthonyLow/practical-probablistic-programming/README.md

 ##Practical Probablistic Programming

-The purpose of this repo is to work through the exercies and material in Avi Pfeffer's book [Practical Probablistic Programming](https://www.manning.com/books/practical-probabilistic-programming)
+The purpose of this repo is to work through the exercies and material in Avi Pfeffer's book [Practical Probablistic Programming](https://www.manning.com/books/practical-probabilistic-programming) all about the new probablistic programming language [Figaro](https://github.com/p2t2/figaro)

 To run Figaro programs that you create: